tasdikrahman/tasdikrahman.me/_posts/2020-12-14-things-I-would-try-avoiding-while-doing-a-PR-review.md

 ## Accepting a large enough changeset which introduces a whole bunch of things

-With all honesty, I really don't feel that someone would be able to effectively, actually go through a PR which changes 50 different files and has a huge LOC changeset.
+With all honesty, I really don't feel that someone would be able to effectively, actually go through a PR which changes 50 different files and has a huge LOC changeset, without having to spend copious amounts of time dedicated to just reviewing the PR.
 I personally have felt that such changes are super hard to review and would considerably increase the PR review time.
 In worst cases, to just unblock the team member, you have to either trust their changeset while you have gone through it on a very high level and going ahead and merging their PR, this introduces the problem of the PR not having gone through the usual PR process which would be a bit more rigorous.

 There is no right size for a PR, but ideally smaller changes, which have one purpose are easier to review.
 Say for example, refactoring a flow to remove redundancy and re-using another module from the same codebase.
 Adding a small feature which would not require a lot of work.